wtnbKAZUFUMI/IDEA_CanSatAttitudeSimulation/README.md

 - **serialEvent()**
 **Under Construction**
-It receives rotation data via serial communication and visualize it.
+It receives rotation data via serial communication and visualization.

 - **keyPressed()**
-**under Construction**
+**Under Construction**
 It receives commands from keyboard. it can be utilized for additional function.

 - **mouseDragged()**